About the Journal

 The journal has been published since 1995 when virtual reality was still in its infancy.
 Since its creation, IJVR has frequently published major issues on hot topics for immersive technologies and its uses.

-International Journal of Virtual Reality solicits contributions describing original research results, applications, and experience in all fields of immersive technologies.
+International Journal of Virtual Reality solicits contributions describing original research results and extensive reviews in all fields of immersive technologies.
 We put great efforts in providing rapids and rigorous reviews in an aim of two month.
 Final versions are published electronically immediately upon receipt free of any charges.

 All published papers are freely available online.
 We believe that the results of scientific research should be freely available to researchers and the general public.
 To make this possible, our journal is fully open access and totally independent from private publishers.
 Our open access publishing policy will maximize articles visibility.